DeLonghi Magnifica vs Philips LatteGo 5400

 Espresso Shot Quality

-DeLonghi requires manual technique and time; Philips LatteGo automates the process in seconds.
+DeLonghi requires manual technique and practice, while Philips LatteGo automates the process with one-touch operation.

 | Aspect | DeLonghi Magnifica | Philips LatteGo 5400 |